JiananDing0/MIT_6.824/Lab1/Lecture1.md

     * The MapReduce library groups together all intermediate values associated with the same intermediate key.
     * Reduce: **Merges** all intermediate values associated with the same intermediate key.
     ```
-    In case that MapReduce is only a framework, or library that is implemented to support
-    computation in distributed systems, users can implement their own versions of Map and
-    Reduce function.
-Then call other functions in the library to support those efficient
+    In case that MapReduce is only a framework, or library that is implemented to support computation in distributed systems, users can implement their own versions of Map and Reduce function.
+Then call other functions in the library to support more efficient calculations.
-    calculations.
     ```
   - How does it related to distributed system?
     Programs written in MapReduce style will be automatically **parallelized** and **executed on a large cluster of commodity machines**.
 The run-time system takes care of the details of partitioning the input data, scheduling the program’s execution across a set of machines, handling machine failures, and managing the required inter-machine communication.